 Complete Guide to an Online Psychology Degree

-Students can pursue psychology studies online at any degree level, from associate degree to doctorate.
-Graduates of psychology programs have a thorough understanding of the connections between the brain and people's behavior throughout the life span.
+Students can pursue psychology studies online at any degree level.
+Graduates have a thorough understanding of the connections between the brain and people's behavior throughout the life span.
 Psychology programs are available in a number of specializations, such as forensics, counseling, sport, and child psychology.
 Graduates of clinical programs can go on to evaluate and treat patients with mental health issues, while school psychologists assess children and assist teachers.
-Some undergraduate psychology programs can be completed 100 percent online, while graduate programs usually require some on-site work, as students learn to apply psychology principles to direct patient care.
+Some undergraduate psychology programs can be completed 100% online, while graduate programs usually require some on-site work, as students learn to apply psychology principles to direct patient care.

 Associate degrees in psychology are often used as a first step before transferring to a four-year program; bachelor’s degrees are considered the basic foundational program in this discipline.
 Both associate and bachelor’s degrees provide a significant amount of coursework in liberal arts and science topics like math, humanities, natural science, and history.
 Core classes within the psychology major explore topics such as social psychology, personality, psychology of learning, and depression and mood disorders.
 Many online psychology programs require that students work in psychology labs or on research projects.